feats-mtech/deployment/iac/README.md

 6. Check that the terraform files are valid with `terraform validate`.
 7. Run `terraform init` to perform backend initalisation, child module installation, and plugin installation.
 8. Run `terraform plan` to see the resources to be created.
 9. Run `terraform apply` to create/update the infrastructure.
 This step may take more than 10 minutes for a brand new creation.
 Subsequent runs will take a shorter duration as it relies on the `terraform.tfstate` to remember the infrastructure state.
+You may have to run `terraform apply` again if there are errors in the output.
+10. Change directory to `argocd` and run `terraform apply` to apply the ArgoCD services.

 ## Infrastructure